davidpfister/subprocess.f/.dox/articles/Articles.md

-!> @defgroup group_api Overview
+# Documentation

 Hey, glad you stumbled across `subprocess.f`!
 This little Fortran repo is all about making your life easier when you want to kick off external programs or commands from inside your Fortran code.
 It is designed to let you run a shell command, fire up a script, or juggle a bunch of processes without breaking a sweat.
 You can find the whole thing over at [https://github.com/davidpfister/subprocess.f](https://github.com/davidpfister/subprocess.f).

-So, what’s the big deal with `subprocess.f`?
-Well, Fortran’s awesome for crunching numbers and doing heavy lifting in science or engineering, but sometimes you need to call out to other tools—like a script, a system utility, or whatever else you’ve got lying around.
+So, what's the big deal with `subprocess.f`?
+Well, Fortran's awesome for crunching numbers and doing heavy lifting in science or engineering, but sometimes you need to call out to other tools, like a script, a system utility, or whatever else you've got lying around.

-Here’s the rundown of what you can do with it:
+Here's the rundown of what you can do with it:
-- **Run Stuff Your Way**: Use `run` to fire off a command and chill until it’s done, or go with `runasync` to let it hum along in the background while you keep working.
+- **Run Stuff Your Way**: Use `run` to fire off a command and chill until it's done, or go with `runasync` to let it hum along in the background while you keep working.
 - **Grab the Output**: Snag whatever the command prints with `read_stdout` for the good stuff or `read_stderr` for the error messages.
-- **Boss the Process Around**: Check if it’s still going with `has_exited`, wait for it with `wait`, or shut it down early with `kill`.
-Oh, and if you’ve got a bunch of them, `waitall` has your back.
+- **Boss the Process Around**: Check if it's still going with `has_exited`, wait for it with `wait`, or shut it down early with `kill`.
+Oh, and if you've got a bunch of them, `waitall` has your back.
-- **Know What’s Up**: Peek at exit codes to see if it worked, or check how long it took with `exit_time`.
+- **Know What's Up**: Peek at exit codes to see if it worked, or check how long it took with `exit_time`.
 Handy for figuring out if things went south or just took their sweet time.

-The library’s split into two parts to keep things tidy:
+The library's split into two parts to keep things tidy:
 - **`subprocess`**: This is your go-to module.
-It’s got a `process` type that’s super easy to use—just tell it what to run and how, and you’re off to the races.
+It's got a `process` type that's super easy to use, just tell it what to run and how, and you're off to the races.
 - **`subprocess_handler`**: This is the behind-the-scenes magic.
-It’s the layer that talks to the system using some C tricks, so you don’t have to mess with the low-level stuff yourself.
+It's the layer that talks to the system using some C tricks, so you don't have to mess with the low-level stuff yourself.

-The code’s all hanging out on GitHub, and we’d love for you to dig in, try it out, and maybe even toss us some ideas or fixes if you’re feeling generous.
-This documentation’s packed with all the juicy details—API breakdowns, examples you can tweak, and tips to get you rolling.
-So, grab a coffee, scroll through, and let’s get some processes running together!
+The code's all hanging out on GitHub, and we'd love for you to dig in, try it out, and maybe even toss us some ideas or fixes if you're feeling generous.
+This documentation's packed with all the juicy details, API breakdowns, examples you can tweak, and tips to get you rolling.
+So, grab a coffee, scroll through, and let's get some processes running together!

 ## End-User Manual

 Welcome to the `subprocess` module!
 This tool lets you run external commands (like programs or scripts) from your Fortran program, manage them, and capture their output.
-It’s designed to be flexible and easy to use, whether you’re running a command and waiting for it to finish or launching something in the background while your program keeps going.
+It's designed to be flexible and easy to use, whether you're running a command and waiting for it to finish or launching something in the background while your program keeps going.

 This manual explains how to use the module in simple terms, with examples you can try out.
-We’ll assume you have a basic Fortran setup and can compile code that uses this module.
+We'll assume you have a basic Fortran setup and can compile code that uses this module.

 ### What You Can Do with This Module

 - **Run commands**: Execute any command or program, like `ls` on Linux or `dir` on Windows, with or without arguments.
-- **Wait or don’t wait**: Run a command and wait for it to finish (synchronous), or let it run in the background (asynchronous).
+- **Wait or don't wait**: Run a command and wait for it to finish (synchronous), or let it run in the background (asynchronous).
 - **Capture output**: Read what the command prints to the screen (stdout) or its error messages (stderr).
 - **Control processes**: Check if a command is still running, wait for it to finish, or stop it early.
-- **Pass input**: Send data to a command’s input (stdin), if it expects it.
+- **Pass input**: Send data to a command's input (stdin), if it expects it.

-The main tool you’ll use is the `process` type, which acts like a container for a command you want to run.
+The main tool you'll use is the `process` type, which acts like a container for a command you want to run.
 You create a `process`, tell it what to do, and then use its features to manage it.

 ### Getting Started